oracle-livelabs/apex/apex-professional-hol4/creating-order-page.md

 2. **[Using SQL Workshop](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)**

 ## Task 1: Navigate and Review the Page Designer panes

+In this task, you will open your APEX application in the Page Designer and familiarize yourself with its key components, including the left, central, and right panes.

 1. In the App Builder, run the **Online Shopping Application**.
     You are now in the application runtime environment.
 Use the developer toolbar to navigate to the Home page.